heremaps/gluecodium/docs/lime_idl.md

   * **Weak**: marks a property in an interface as `weak` in Swift.
 Property should have a nullable type.
 Please note that `weak` properties are still represented with "strong" pointers on C++ side.
 Due to this limitation, if an interface type is used for such property, that interface can only have methods that return nullable values or `void`.
+  The interface also should be marked with the same `@Swift(Weak)` attribute.
+Non-interface types could be used freely.
   * **Attribute** **=** **"**_Attribute_**"**: marks an element to be marked with the given attribute in Swift generated code. _Attribute_ does not need to be prepended with `@`. _Attribute_ can contain parameters, e.g.
   `@Swift(Attribute="available(*, deprecated, message: \"It's deprecated.\")")`.
 If some of the parameters are string